Rapid manufacturing of color-based hemispherical soft tactile fingertips: Related Work

-Strategies for distributing the markers across the hemispherical surface include a rotationally symmetric layout~\cite{Ward-Cherrier2017}, and geodesic dome representations~\cite{Winstone2012,Sakuma2018}.
+Strategies for distributing the markers across the hemispherical surface include a rotationally symmetric layout~\cite{Ward-Cherrier2017}, and geodesic dome representations~\cite{Chorley2009}.

 However, the rotationally symmetric layout has a highly non-uniform distribution of markers, resulting in a non-uniform resolution across the hemispherical surface.
 On the other hand, the use of a geodesic polyhedron poses significant modeling challenges and cannot be generated for an arbitrary number of markers.

-Proposed fabrication strategies include silkscreen printmaking~\cite{Sato2010}, direct silicone casting of the hemisphere with markers~\cite{Winstone2013}, silicone casting of the hemisphere with the markers pasted onto the inner mold~\cite{Sakuma2018}, silicone casting of a flat projection of the hemisphere with embedded markers that is then folded into a hemisphere~\cite{Lin2020}, and multi-material additive manufacturing~\cite{Ward-Cherrier2017}.
-In this work, we propose a tactile sensor with an arbitrary number of equi-distributed overlapping markers fabricated through multi-material additive manufacturing.
+In this work, \revise{we propose a tactile sensor with an arbitrary number of equi-distributed overlapping markers fabricated through multi-material additive manufacturing.}{we present an approach for realizing a high resolution ChromaTouch tactile sensor using an automated design tool and multi-material additive manufacturing.
+The approach is demonstrated on a hemispherical ChromaTouch sensor with 200 markers, but can be applied to freeform surfaces with arbitrary numbers of markers as well.}